+CALL 1-844-812-6896

-CALL 1-844-812-6896 Calls to this number are free.
-8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
+Calls to this number are free.
+8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday

+On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
 Your call will be returned within the next business day.

-Member Services also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Member Services also has free language interpreter services available for non-English speakers.

+ТТҮ 711

 Calls to this number are free.

 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
 On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
 Your call will be returned within the next business day.

-WRITE Neighborhood Health Plan of Rhode Island 910 Douglas Pike Smithfield, RI 02917 WEBSITE www.nhpri.org/INTEGRITY
+WRITE Neighborhood Health Plan of Rhode Island

+910 Douglas Pike

+Smithfield, RI 02917

+WEBSITE www.nhpri.org/INTEGRITY